-Another option for controlled releases is the clearance - regulations provide possibilities for operators to discharge (mainly together with solid waste or as re-usable materials) some amount of radioactivity.
+Another option for controlled releases is the clearance - regulations4 provide possibilities for operators to discharge (mainly together with solid waste or as re-usable materials) some amount of radioactivity.

 Verification of the radiation conditions around facilities, which discharge radioactivity, is under the national environmental monitoring program.
-The requirements for radiation monitoring under environmental monitoring program were introduced also to fulfil Article 35 of the Euratom Treaty.